I am not considering any new students or post-docs for the 2013-14 academic year, but hope that some aspects of this page may still be helpful to you.

 1988-90 Becky Phillips (MS student, Applied Mathematics)

 1988-92 Amos Bouskila (PhD student, Ecology).
-Currently: Department of Zoology, Ben-Gurion University (Web page)
+Currently: Professor, Department of Zoology, Ben-Gurion University (Web page)

 1988-90 Erick Greene (Postdoctoral colleague).
-Currently: University of Montana (Web page)
+Currently: Professor, University of Montana (Web page)

 1989-95 Michael Maxwell (PhD student, Animal Behavior).
-Currently: National University, Department of Mathematics and Natural Sciences (Web page)
+Currently: Professor and Chair, Department of Mathematics and Natural Sciences, National University, (Web page)

 1990-92 Jennifer Garrison (Senior thesis student; Departmental Citation, Department of Zoology, UCD, 1992).
 Currently: Livermore National Laboratory